quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part23_Semi-gradient_M.md

 Background context explaining the concept.
 In this example, we consider a scenario where an agent is learning using off-policy methods with function approximation.
 The setup involves two states, each represented by simple feature vectors (1 and 2), and linear function approximation to estimate their values.

-If \( w \) is the parameter vector consisting of only one component, the value of the first state is given as \( w \) and the second state's value is \( 2w \).
-The transition dynamics are such that from the first state (with estimated value \( w \)), a deterministic action results in moving to the second state with a reward of \( 0.2w^2 \).
+If $w $ is the parameter vector consisting of only one component, the value of the first state is given as$w $ and the second state's value is$2w $.
+The transition dynamics are such that from the first state (with estimated value$ w $), a deterministic action results in moving to the second state with a reward of$0.2w^2$.

-Given this setup, let’s analyze what happens when we start with an initial parameter value \( w = 10 \):
+Given this setup, let’s analyze what happens when we start with an initial parameter value $w = 10$:

 :p What is the issue highlighted by this example?
 ??x
 The issue highlighted is that off-policy learning methods can diverge under certain conditions due to a mismatch between the distribution of updates and the on-policy distribution.
 Specifically, in this case, repeated transitions from one state to another cause the value function to increase indefinitely.

-Explanation: The transition from the first state (with estimated value \( w \)) results in moving to the second state with an increased estimate of \( 2w \).
-This pattern can lead to a continuous feedback loop where the parameter \( w \) keeps increasing, causing instability and divergence.
+Explanation: The transition from the first state (with estimated value $w $) results in moving to the second state with an increased estimate of $2w $.
+This pattern can lead to a continuous feedback loop where the parameter $ w$ keeps increasing, causing instability and divergence.

 ```java
 // Pseudocode for the update process